 There are numerous downsides to human-level cognition, for example 20% of our calories go to our brain, and it makes our childhood rather long.

 But the lack of necessary reasons for x does not entail lack of contingent reasons for x.
-For example, evolution does not necessarily favor flight or walking or photosynthesis or slithering or any number of survival strategies; all of these are contingent features of life.
+For example, evolution does not necessarily favor flight or walking or photosynthesis or slithering or any number of survival strategies; all of these are merely contingent features of life.
 However, each of them has a place because increasing fitness entails a diversity of adaptive strategies.
-Mammals are more successful than birds or dinosaurs because our underlying “bauplan” is much more flexible w.r.t. a wide variety of adaptations: digging, swimming, flying, etc. And the use of intelligence also makes humans more flexible to adapt to or even create a wide variety of ecological niches, including outer space.
+Mammals are more successful than birds or dinosaurs because our underlying “bauplan” is much more flexible w.r.t. a wide variety of adaptations: digging, swimming, flying, etc. And the use of intelligence also makes humans more flexible to adapt to or even create a wide variety of ecological niches, including perhaps even outer space.
 But even if we restrict ourselves to pre-modern technology, humans are the most widely adapted mammal in the world.
 No other primate even comes close, although primates are not all that successful compared to rodents.
 But still, we are the only large animal who has a chance of surviving the destruction of our planet in 5 billion years.
-Not bad.
+Not bad, from an adaptive standpoint.

 In my view, scientific realism is only a refinement of everyday naive realism.
 The fact that we believe in the realism of common everyday objects is not necessary either; we could evolve to treat our daily phenomenology as a mere game.
 But this latter attitude would also be just as contingent a possibility as the realist attitude.

-I say all of this in the context of believing that the content of first philosophy is simply the reverse-engineering our our human operating system as distinct from the surface grammar of our language.
+I say all of this in the context of believing that the content of first philosophy is simply the reverse-engineering of our human operating system as distinct from the surface grammar of our language.
 But just because there is an empirical / a posteriori aspect to metaphysics does not mean it is not possible as a science of being qua being.